 Any change in the emissions trading scheme needs to be tightly focussed on the costs to households - especially low income households who are estimated to be more than twice as affected as households with an average income.
-Until there is an objective framework developed to assess the trade-off between economic growth and any environmental benefits from strengthening the ETS, the Working Group should not recommend a change.
+The Working Group should not recommend a change.

-I submit that the Working Group should not recommend changes to the waste disposal levy or the emissions trading scheme until there is more concrete evidence on the economic costs from increasing these taxes and an objective framework developed that weighs up the economic costs against the environmental benefits.
+I submit that the Working Group should not recommend changes to the waste disposal levy or the emissions trading scheme.